Jelly-RDF/cli/README.md

 - The binary will be available at `./target/graalvm-native-image/jelly-cli`.

 Alternatively, you can use the utility with your JVM (no ahead-of-time compilation), by running `sbt run`.

+## Developer notes

+Run `sbt fixAll` before committing.
+Your code should be formatted and free of warnings.
+The CI checks will not pass if this is not the case.